 The Piper PA-20 Pacer and PA-22 Tri-Pacer are an excellent value for a solid, dependable, proven design rag-and-tube aircraft that makes a good foundation for a bush plane.
 They are plentiful on the current market and provide similar performance to a Cessna 170 or 172 in stock form.

 A little history: The Piper PA-20 Pacer is a derivative of the 1948 Piper PA-16 Clipper, and first produced for sale in 1949.
 The PA-22 Tri-Pacer was first produced in 1951 as a tricycle gear variant of the Pacer in an effort to make the aircraft a little more "user-friendly."
-Referred to as "short-wing" Pipers, the Pacer and Tri-Pacer have a little less wingspan than a PA-18 Super Cub, but possess many of the same qualities that make the venerable Super Cub a backcountry favorite.
+Referred to as "short-wing" Pipers, the Pacer and Tri-Pacer have a little less wingspan than a PA-18 Super Cub, but possess many of the same qualities that make the venerable Super Cub a backcountry favorite, while providing 4 seats and more cabin volume.

 As the PA-20 and PA-22 are certified aircraft, they require FAA approval for each major modification, which can come in the form of a Supplemental Type Certificate (pre-approved standardized modification) or a field approval (one-off, and increasingly rare these days.)
 There are many STC modifications available to make the Pacer family more backcountry or off-airport capable.
 Here is a list of the most common STCs available today.
 There may be others that are relevant, but are no longer available for purchase, and thus have been omitted from the list.